Nazrul Islam (Mymensingh-5 politician)

-Md Nazrul Islam (25 February 1960) is a Bangladeshi politician.
+Nazrul Islam is a Mymensingh politician.
 He is a former Jatiya Sangsad member representing the Mymensingh-5 constituency in 2024.

+Early life

+Nazrul Islam was born on 25 February 1960 at Muktagacha Upazila in Mymensingh.

 Political life

-Md Nazrul Islam was nominated as a member of parliament as a candidate of Independent from Mymensingh-5 constituency in 2024 twelfth national parliament election.
+Nazrul Islam was nominated as a Member of Parliament as a candidate of Independent from Mymensingh-5 constituency in 2024 Twelfth National Parliament Election.